theboukadida92/TestPlex-Element-Picker/README.md

 🎯 A powerful Chrome extension for test automation engineers and QA professionals that generates ready-to-use Selenium selectors with a single click.

+⚠️ **IMPORTANT NOTICE**: While this repository is public for demonstration purposes, the code is proprietary and protected.
+See [License](#⚖️-license) section for details.

 ## 🌟 Overview

 TestPlex Element Picker is a specialized tool designed to streamline the process of creating robust Selenium test scripts.
 With its intuitive element picker and instant Selenium Java syntax generation, it significantly reduces the time spent on writing element locators for web automation tests.